Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.Sample/README.md

-# Beispielapplikation
+# Sample application

-Diese Applikation veranschaulicht einige der möglichen Funktionen die mit der REST API durchgeführt werden können.
-Dazu zählen:

-- Authorisieren
+This application illustrates some of the possible functions that can be performed using the REST API.
+These include:

-- Artikel auflisten
+- Authorization
-- Bestellungen auflisten
+- Query Items
-- Artikel anlegen
+- Query orders
+- Update an article
-- Artikel per External_Key abfragen
+- Query article by External_Key
-- Cache löschen (OutputCache, EF Cache u.s.w.)
+- Clearing the Cache(OutputCache, EF Cache etc.)
-- Filialen auflisten
-- Kunden auflisten
-- Auftragsverwaltung aufrufen
-- Verfügbarkeiten
-- Bestellung anlegen
+- Query branches
-- Gutscheine auflisten
+- Query customers
+- Call up order management
-- Verfügbarkeiten
+- Create order
-- Positionsupdates
+- Query Vouchers